COVID 19 UPDATE 3/11/2022

 AS ALWAYS, OUR MAIN FOCUS IS RESIDENT AND STAFF SAFETY AND WELLBEING!

 Please call the facility if you have any questions or would like an update on your family member.
 But please remember we can only give out information to those we are legally permitted to do so.

-7. Please do not schedule a visit if you are sick.
+Visitation: Please do not visit if you are feeling ill.

-We will continue to have compassionate care visits which will be made by appointment after the approval from Administrator and/or Director of Nursing.
+We will continue to have compassionate care visits these visits which may be inside the facility, which will be made by appointment after the approval from Administrator and/or Director of Nursing.

 Please continue to reach our residents for Zoom visits and phone calls.

 We will continue to keep you informed weekly or sooner if needed.